saboohy/httpstatus/README.md

 # HttpStatus

-This is a PHP library for HTTP status codes, messages and error exception.
-Within the library, HTTP status codes are available in classes based on the section they belong to.
+This is a PHP library for HTTP status codes, messages and error exceptions.

 ## Requirements

-* PHP >= 7.4
+* PHP >= 8.1

 ## Installation